Affordable Car Insurance for SSI Recipients

 You May Qualify for Special Insurance Rates

 In reality, it’s a common misconception that individuals with disabilities or the elderly pay higher rates on car insurance.
 Some disabilities may put you in a higher risk category.
-However, not all disabilities are categorized the same way.
+However, not all disabilities are categorized in the same way.

 First, find out if your disability has been reported as a driving hazard.
 Talk to your medical provider.
 If your medical provider believes your disability is a driving hazard, then they’re required to report it to the state.
 If they have reported your disability to the state, then your insurance company might consider you to be a high-risk driver, which means you’ll pay higher insurance rates.